Event

 Make your own flag | Family Workshop

-Inspired by the artistic practice of Gardar Eide Einarsson, children and families are invited to an outdoor workshop exploring flags, symbols, and community.
+Inspired by the artistic practice of Gardar Eide Einarsson, children and families are invited to a workshop exploring flags, symbols, and community.

 What is a flag, really?
 Who creates the symbols we gather around?
 Can a flag represent something other than nations and borders?
 And what would a flag look like if it represented you, a feeling, or a community you long for?